Bijapur railway station: Future

 Karnataka state government had proposed eleven new railway projects in the state.
-The Bijapur–Shahabad new line project was one of these proposed new lines to be constructed on a public-private partnership basis.
-The Railway Board had proposed to undertake the Bijapur–Shahabad project along with other projects on PPP mode in 2010–11.
+The vijayapura–Shahabad new line project was one of these proposed new lines to be constructed on a public-private partnership basis.
+The Railway Board had proposed to undertake the vijayapura –Shahabad project along with other projects on PPP mode in 2010–11.
 As the project was meant to initiate and expedite development of the area, the state government will be providing the land required for the projects free of cost, apart from partial funding.
 The Railway Board entrusted this and other similar projects to Rail Vikas Nigam Limited, a special purpose vehicle established by the railways for undertaking projects on PPP mode.
 However, as the private sector has not evinced any interest in such projects and because of shortage of funds for new projects the Railway Board has asked the state government to fund the project.